 Edible schoolyards aren’t just a way of teaching kids how to grow food, develop healthy eating habits, reduce obesity, and reduce the environmental impact of schools.
 They are also used to teach math, history, English, the sciences, and art.
 Through hands-on learning and relevant application of the subject matter at hand, children get excited about learning and retain knowledge better.
+Here's how to make one happen!

 The consequences of a barren environment